kimruddock/pawelgrzybek.github.io/_drafts/manipulate-javascript-arrays-like-a-boss.md

 photo: 2016-03-26.jpg
 ---

 One of the most amazing things in programming is fact that the one task can be achieved via number of different methods.
-My recent journey through world of [React](https://facebook.github.io/react/) became extremely fascinating not only because of amazingness of this library.
+My recent journey through world of [React.js](https://facebook.github.io/react/) became extremely fascinating not only because of amazingness of this library.
 Spending so much time in JavaScript environment taught me a lot of the language core features.
-I would like to spend few minutes and show you three easy methods that will make you an arrays hero.
+I would like to spend few minutes and show you three easy methods that will make you an arrays hero and give you a great start to functional programming.
 I will try to keep all the examples in this article bloody simple, just for clarity of discussed concepts.

 ## Stop looping, start mapping